Emmotes/ic_spoilers/docs/krond.md

         "conditions": [
             {
                 "condition": "upgrade_purchased 17238",
-                "desc": "Increase the effect of Unsung Alliance by $(not_buffed amount)% for each point of STR over 16 on every Champion in the formation, stacking multiplicatively."
+                "desc": "Krond increases the effect of Unsung Alliance by $(not_buffed amount)% for each point of STR over 16 on every Champion in the formation, stacking multiplicatively."
             },
             {
                 "condition": "upgrade_purchased 17239",
-                "desc": "Increase the effect of Unsung Alliance by $(not_buffed amount)% for each point of CON over 16 on every Champion in the formation, stacking multiplicatively."
+                "desc": "Krond increases the effect of Unsung Alliance by $(not_buffed amount)% for each point of CON over 16 on every Champion in the formation, stacking multiplicatively."
             },
             {
-                "desc": "Increase the effect of Unsung Alliance by $(not_buffed amount)% for each point of INT over 16 on every Champion in the formation, stacking multiplicatively."
+                "desc": "Krond increases the effect of Unsung Alliance by $(not_buffed amount)% for each point of INT over 16 on every Champion in the formation, stacking multiplicatively."
             }
         ]
     },